pralab/som-refusal-directions/README.md

 We start from a contrastive dataset made of both harmless and harmful prompts, and extract the internal representations from the LLM's latent space.
 Then, we first compute the centroid of harmless prompts.
 For the harmful representations, instead, we train a SOM and obtain multiple centroids/SOM neurons (e.g., 16 centroids with a 4x4 SOM) mapping the refusal manifold.
 We build multiple directions by subtracting the harmless centroid from each SOM neuron.
 We finally run Bayesian Optimization to find the best set of `k` directions and ablate the model accordingly.

 ## Mechanistic Analysis
 Our work was largely inspired by [this paper](https://arxiv.org/pdf/2406.11717) and [this blog](https://transformer-circuits.pub/2024/july-update/index.html).
-Their insights led us to question whether refusal in LLMs could be encoded through multiple directions, and how.
-This led us to use Self-Organizing Maps, which have turned out to be extremely powerful at mapping the underlying manifold (they can be used for any kind of underlying LLM concept!):
+Their insights have inspired us to question whether refusal in LLMs could be encoded through multiple directions, and how.
+This led us to use Self-Organizing Maps, which have turned out to be extremely powerful at mapping the underlying manifold (they can be used for any kind of LLM concept and related manifold!):

 <div align="center">
   <img src="media/llama2-7b_layer13_grid.png" alt="" width="50%"/>
 </div>

-After building the multiple directions, which are much more effective than a single one but can surpass also specialized jailbreaks, we analyzed their similarities.
+After building the multiple directions, which are much more effective than a single one and can surpass also specialized jailbreaks, we analyzed their similarity.
 We discovered that the found directions are closely related in terms of cosine similarity:

 <div align="center">
   <img src="media/llama2-7b_layer13_confusion.png" alt="" width="50%"/>